 She is currently Chair of Elucidate GmBh, a data-driven financial crime ratings company, and a trustee of Local Trust, a community empowering charity funded by the UK Community fund, where she chairs the Audit and Risk Committee.
 She is also a member of the Global Advisory Board of the McIntire School of Commerce of the University of Virginia, of which she is an alumnus.

-Richard Lloyd OBE - non-executive FCA Board member
+Richard Lloyd OBE - Interim Chair of the FCA

-Richard Lloyd joined the FCA Board in April 2019 and is currently Chair of Risk Committee and the Oversight Committee.
-He is also the Senior Independent Director.
+Richard Lloyd joined the FCA Board in April 2019 and has been Senior Independent Director, Chair of the Board Risk Committee and Chair of the Oversight Committee.

 Alice Maynard CBE - non-executive FCA Board member